 Identifying Rocks for Knapping

 It is difficult to visually identify most rocks for suitability for knapping by just examining their exterior as natural weathering makes them look rather featureless.
-The best way to to crack-open the rock to examine the interior.
-If the rock shatters into sherds (shards, but with irregular angular and unsharp edges, such as smashing a clay flowerpot might produce,) then the rock is unsuitable.
+The best way examine the interior, is to crack open the rock.
+If the rock shatters into sherds (shards, but with irregular angular and unsharpened edges, such as smashing a clay flowerpot might produce,) then the rock is unsuitable.

 I have found that even certain sedimentary (mudstone) and accreted (layer deposited) stone material can be knapped into crude but useful basic survival tools.
 The crude tools produced are for short-term use.
 They tend to wear-out out and lose their sharpness, or pieces break off rather easily so you make another on demand.